cprice-puppet/puppetdb/acceptance/README.md

   Specify the git repository and reference for where we are to download the PuppetDB source code.

+* `:puppetdb_git_ref` (`REF`) :
+  Specify the specific git ref that the tests should be run against.
+This should almost always be passed in by the Jenkins job, and not overridden by configuration.

 ## Beaker Specific Options

 These options are only environment variables, and are specific to the `test:beaker` rake task.